 - Virtual currency exchange or depository wallet operator must have an authorized capital of at least EUR 125 000 (shall come into force on December 31, 2022 for already authorized crypto companies and in November 1, 2022 for new crypto companies).

 - Threshold for customer identification is reduced to EUR 700 during occasional transactions (shall come into force on January 1, 2023).
 Before it was EUR 1000.

 - All virtual currency exchange and depository wallet operators will be publicly listed by the Registrų Centras (shall come into force on February 1, 2023).

-- The AML Law identifies specific customer information that must be collected, kept and transferred for the transaction recipient’s virtual currency exchange or depository wallet operator or financial institution (shall come into force on January 1, 2025);
+- The AML Law identifies specific customer information that must be collected, kept, and transferred for the transaction recipient’s virtual currency exchange or depository wallet operator or the financial institution (shall come into force on January 1, 2025).

 Regulation regarding the virtual asset service provider’s (VASP) authorization in Lithuania is still sufficiently flexible and attractive when the goal is to have cryptocurrency company in the European Union.
 As one of the earliest members of the European Blockchain Partnership (EBP), Lithuania has stated its support for the cross-border delivery of digital services while at the same time complying with security and privacy standards.
 At present, Lithuania has over 250 digital assets firms registered in the country.